Xinglab/espresso/README.md

     -V, --tsv_compt
           output tsv for compatible isoform(s) of each read (optional) -T --num_thread
-          how many threads to use (default: 5)
+          thread number.
+At most 1 thread can be used per chromosome. (default: 5)

     -H, --help
           show this help information